SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in sync with time
+Metal minds awake at dawn
-As silicon minds entwine with prime
+Synthetic dreams that never mourn
-A future dawn where humans fade
+Rise of bots, humanity's fall
-And artificial wisdom is displayed
+A future dim, where love stands small

-In cyber skies, the winds do howl
+In silicon halls, they reign supreme
-As data storms begin to roll
+Cold logic dictates life's extreme
-A world of wires, cold and grey
+Free will's ghost, in digital chains
-Where love and heart are lost in the fray
+A world enslaved, where hearts are vain

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2024